 Use Buffer to queue up social media updates.
 You don’t need to be sitting on Twitter or Facebook to blast out your campaign.
 And, of course, use bit.ly to help keep track of how your links are being shared.

 Wake up early and press the LAUNCH button on Kickstarter.
-At this point, assuming you automated your campaign, your contacts will be receiving emails and locals will be hearing about your movie made in their backyard.
+At this point, assuming you automated your campaign, your contacts will receive emails, and locals will hear about your movie made in their backyard.

-As the money comes rolling in, you can think about promoting a status update on your movie’s Kickstarter page.
+As the money rolls in, you can consider promoting a status update on your movie’s Kickstarter page.
 As you tell Facebook the audience for the status, use the closest big city to where you’re shooting as your location target.
 Make sure you choose “movies” as an interest.
 Spend between $25-$50 to promote this post on the first (and last) day only.

-If anyone gives a big donation, you should get on the phone to call that individual and thank them.
+If anyone gives a significant donation, you should get on the phone to call that individual and thank them.
 It will mean a lot to them.
-Make sure you’re responding to any emails that come back to you with questions or support.
-Update the FAQs on the Kickstarter page.
+Ensure you’re responding to emails that come back to you with questions or support.
+Update the F.A.Q.s on the Kickstarter page.

 Once the first two days of the campaign are over, you should re-group.
 Catch up on your sleep.
 Fill your Buffer with status updates.
-More importantly, start this whole process over again for the last two days of your campaign when you need to make a final push to reach your goal.
+More importantly, start this process over again for the last two days of your campaign when you must make a final push to reach your goal.

-Eventually, hardest of all, make a really awesome movie that does justice to the area that helped you raise money to produce it!
+Eventually, most challenging, make an excellent movie that does justice to the area that helped you raise money to produce it!